yjg30737/pyqt-openai/README.md

 You can select the model and change each parameters of openai from the right side bar.

-Also you can combine openai with llama-index feature to make gpt model answer your question based on information you had provided!

 An internet connection is required.

 If you have any questions or you want to make AI related software with PyQt or PySide, feel free to join Discord server of pyqt-openai.